crazydaisyhu/git-papers/journal.md

-# This is my super cool paper
+# This is our super cool paper
-Written by: ME!
+Written by: ME, and JOHN!

 ## Introduction